 Please refer to the Class Schedule posted on the OWL course site for assigned readings, online lecture information, and in-person lecture information.
+This course is taught in a blended format.

 1.2 Course Description:

 The course provides a general overview of the law of contracts in Canada.
 In addition to considering the substantive rules of the law of contracts, students will be encouraged to think about the law theoretically and critically.